There are a number of ways in which you can get connected at Providence

-The first and perhaps easiest way to begin your relationship with the church community at PPC is to participate in our Sunday morning worship service.
+The first and perhaps easiest way to begin your relationship with the church community at PPC is to participate in one of our Sunday morning worship services.
 Check out the “What to Expect” page on this website.
 Hopefully this will answer most of your questions and any concerns you have about your first experience with us.

 We encourage participation in one of our classes currently being offered.
-These classes come in all shapes and sizes and we work hard to see that at least one of them will be of interest to you and you will find helpful (see the page on "Adult Education" on this website).
-These are smaller groups from eight to as many as forty people, depending on the type of class.
-This is a great first step beyond the worship service to begin to connect to the community.
-You will meet and interact with folks in these discussion-oriented classes to whatever extent you would like.
+We work hard to see that at least one of them will be of interest to you and you will find helpful (see the page on "Adult Education" on this website).
+Meet and interact with folks in these discussion-oriented classes to whatever extent you would like.
 Of course, you are always welcome to just simply come and observe.

 Keep your eyes open for the Inquirers’ Class.
 We typically offer this twice a year.
 This course gives you an introduction to the church in regard to what we believe and why.
 We strongly recommend you attend this class as soon as you see that it is offered.
 This is not a membership class, but it is a class that will give you all the information you need should you be interested in joining down the road.

-At various times throughout the course of the year we have church-wide gatherings such as our annual church picnic, an Easter pancake breakfast, a Christmas program and dinner, as well as a variety of less formal gatherings with smaller groups of people.
-You are more than welcome to attend any of these.
-See our full events calendar for details.
+At various times throughout the course of the year we have church-wide gatherings such as our annual church picnic, an Easter pancake breakfast, a Christmas program and dinner, as well as a variety of less formal gatherings (like our potluck and game or trivia nights!).
+See our "Weekly Happenings" for details.